-An HIV-positive mother can transmit HIV to her baby in during pregnancy, childbirth (also called labor and delivery), or breastfeeding.
+An HIV-positive mother can transmit HIV to her baby any time during pregnancy, childbirth, or breastfeeding.

-How Can You Prevent Giving HIV to Your Baby?
+How Can You Prevent Transmitting HIV to Your Baby?

-If you are HIV-negative and you have an HIV-positive partner, talk to your doctor about taking pre-exposure prophylaxis (PrEP) to help keep you from getting HIV.
-Encourage your partner to take ART.
+- If your partner has HIV, encourage your partner to get and stay on treatment.
+This will help prevent your partner from transmitting HIV to you.
 People with HIV who take HIV medicine as prescribed and get and keep an undetectable viral load have effectively no risk of transmitting HIV to an HIV-negative partner through sex.

-For more information, see CDC’s HIV Among Pregnant Women, Infants, and Children.
+For more information, see CDC’s HIV and Pregnant Women, Infants, and Children.